 - ¼ teaspoon ground cumin

-- ¼ teaspoon coconut sugar or white sugar
+- ¼ teaspoon coconut sugar or brown or white sugar

 Instructions